Hi, I’m Stefan!

 - “Taxed Out?
 How Early 20th Century Regional Tax Adoptions Shaped Interstate Firm Relocations” Job Market Paper | Latest Version | Abstract

 Are firms relocating in response to the introduction of a corporate income tax?
 This paper explores the effects of corporate income tax adoptions on interstate firm relocations in the US during the early 20th century.
 The historical context allows for an investigation of unharmonized and sequential regional tax adoptions between 1910 and 1930, when 16 states introduced taxation on corporate income.
 Leveraging newly linked employer-level data, together with a structural gravity model, enables a quantification of firm relocation flows caused by tax adoptions.
 The partial equilibrium analysis reveals a significant increase in average interstate firm flows by 13.02% attributable to these tax adoptions, where disaggregation by sector demonstrates pronounced effects for manufacturing, mercantile, service, and utility businesses.
 These effects decrease in the distance to the state border.
-Counterfactuals show that firm outflow in early adopter states would have been significantly lower without the introduction of the income tax, while non-adopters would have observed slightly larger outflows. - “A Taxing Journey: Tax Adoptions and Interstate Migration in the Early 20th Century” (with Kirsten Wandschneider) | Latest Version | CEPR Discussion Paper | Abstract
+Counterfactuals show that firm outflow in early adopter states would have been significantly lower without the introduction of the income tax, while non-adopters would have observed slightly larger outflows. - “A Taxing Journey: Tax Adoptions and Interstate Migration in the Early 20th Century” (joint with Kirsten Wandschneider) | Latest Version | CEPR Discussion Paper | Abstract

 This paper examines the relationship between sequential income tax adoptions and interstate migration in US states between 1900 and 1930.
 Exploiting the sequential introduction of personal and corporate state income taxes, we analyze matched full-count US census data to explore the causal links between state income tax introductions and migration patterns.
 To guide our empirical approach, we develop a simple migration gravity model with multilateral resistance.
 Employing a three-way fixed effects Poisson Pseudo-Maximum Likelihood (FE-PPML) framework, we estimate the gravity equation, incorporating a tax introduction indicator.
 Our findings indicate that the implementation of personal state income taxes lead to an 8.7% increase in internal migration.
 The adoption of corporate state income taxes is associated with a larger overall rise in internal migration (11.3%) across the population.
 Our results are robust to other interstate migration trends and hold across different subgroups of the population.
 We conclude that income tax adoptions had substantial implications for interstate migration during this period, potentially operating through two distinct channels.
 First, the direct taxation of personal income influenced migration decisions.
 Second, the introduction of corporate income taxes prompted business relocation, which, in turn, affected migration.